Last Updated on August 7th, 2019

 And the truth is, we think most of his products are great.
 We just have one problem, and it’s more than a peccadillo for many people who have Asian skin.
 Many Murad products lighten skin with hydroquinone.

-Hydroquinone begins to fade discoloration of the type left behind when acne heals after about a month.
+Hydroquinone fades discoloration2 of the type left behind when acne heals, and it begins to do so after about a month.
 It takes another 4 to 12 months for the spot to fade away completely.
-Like most products that alter the appearance of the skin, there are various possible side effects.
+Like most products that alter the appearance of the skin, there are various possible side effects3.

 Skin-to-skin contact with another person can cause their skin to fade.
 The effects of hydroquinone are canceled out by tanning or excessive sun exposure, and sun exposure can cause pigmentation to come back after the spot has been removed.
 The hydroquinone cream can run and fade pigment in skin that was already the right tone.
 It can cause drying and flaking of the skin and minor skin irritation.
 And it can cause spotting on the conjunctiva, the inner membranes of the eyelids.

 But for some people who have Asian skin types, or Hispanic skin types, hydroquinone has a much more serious side effect.